-*This community activity is on hold until further notice.
+*Sorry, this community activity is on hold.

 ECQ SPECIAL SESSION: KUMUSTA KA?

 You woke up one day, and you’re in your mid-20s or early 30s.
 You are now paying your own bills, responsible with yourself, and expected to be mature in your actions and decisions.
 Welcome to Adulthood–the banner says.
 This jolting realization might be paralyzing but it shouldn’t be.
 This umpukan session aims to understand the experience of “adulting” and celebrate this beautiful stage in your life!

 This session is postponed, but you may register for updates or join our facebook online group.

 KARIR NA KARIR: Reigniting Your Passion And Navigating Your Career